zama-ai/tfhe-rs/utils/tfhe-versionable/README.md

 recursively and is independent of the chosen serialized file format.
 It uses the `serde` framework.

-The crate will convert any type into an equivalent packed with versions information.
+The crate will convert any type into an equivalent packed with version information.
 This "versioned" type is then serializable using any format compatible with `serde`.